#Getting started with Highcharts Maps

 If you already have Highcharts installed in the web page and want to run Highcharts Maps as a plugin, include this script tag after

-Highcharts Maps loads its maps from GeoJSON, an open standard for description of geographic features.
-Most GIS software supports this format as export from for instance Shapefile or KML export.
+Highcharts Maps loads its maps from TopoJSON or GeoJSON which are open standards for description of geographic features.
+Most GIS software supports these formats as export from for instance Shapefile or KML export.
 Read more in the API reference and see the live demo.

 There are three basic sources for your map: